 |2012||Russell Athletic (Virginia Tech vs. Rutgers)|

 This move comes after 11 seasons overseeing the Hokies’ offense.
 Stinespring was promoted to offensive coordinator in December 2001 and began those duties during the Hokies’ Gator Bowl game against Florida State on New Year’s Day.
-He also coaches the tight ends and offensive tackles along the line, a duty he continues to carry as he has the past two seasons.
+He also coached the tight ends and offensive tackles along the line.

 The 2013 season marks Stinespring’s 21st year as a full-time coach on Frank Beamer’s staff at Tech.
 In 2006, he returned to coaching the tight ends after eight seasons as the offensive line coach.